Your Turn FOG Cups

 For these reasons, FOG should not be disposed of down the drain.
 We all need to do our part to maintain the City's sewer system to prevent basement flooding and keep costs down.

 The City of Windsor needs everyone to do their part to help maintain the sewer system to prevent costly excess repairs and maintenance and to reduce the risk of basement flooding.
 During ongoing maintenance, if sewer issues are detected due to the presence of FOG, educational information may be left at your home by City workers.
 Click the image below to see our door hanger:

 How can you help?

 Pour cooled kitchen fats, oil and grease into a container and store in your fridge or freezer until full or ready for disposal.
-Full cups can be put into the garbage or taken to the Household Hazardous Waste Public Drop-off Depot.
+Containers should then be bagged and placed in the garbage.

 Scrape all food scraps and grease solids into the garbage, not down the sink or toilet.